sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 | 16385-65535 | Unassigned               |
 {: #tbl-iana-version-scheme-values title="CoSWID Version Scheme Inital Registrations"}

-Registrations MUST conform to the expert review guidlines defined in {{iana-review-guidelines}}.
+Registrations MUST conform to the expert review guidelines defined in {{iana-review-guidelines}}.

 Designated experts MUST also ensure that newly requested entries define a value space for the corresponding version item that is unique from other previously registered entries.
 Note: The inital registrations violate this requirement, but are included for backwards compatibility with {{SWID}}.
 Guidelines on how to deconflict these value spaces are defined in section {{indexed-version-scheme}}.